Home Editorial Policy

 How guides are created

 Dayfiles workflow guides are written to explain a specific task, not just repeat a keyword.
-Articles are structured around user intent, practical steps, related tools, and the tradeoffs a reader should understand before acting.
+Articles are built around user intent, real workflow checkpoints, live product context, and the mistakes a reader should catch before acting.

-Where appropriate, guides cite primary sources, product pages, or operational references so readers can verify details for themselves.
+Where appropriate, guides cite primary sources, product pages, operational references, or the site’s own public workflow documentation so readers can verify the logic for themselves.

 What Dayfiles tries to avoid